mech3132/Tutorials_and_scripts_for_others/README.md

-# Scripts
+# Tutorials and Student Scripts
-Collection of useful scripts
+Collection of code samples and tutorials for students Also, some tutorials that I wrote other others at some point